Create visualizations with your data in JMP and share your analyses or data as posts in

 The settings in the Connection string vary depending on your setup.

-Tip: You can also use Query Builder to help create a refresh script.
+Tip: You can also use Query Builder to help create a JSL refresh script.
 See the section on building SQL queries in the JMP Help.

 See All Refresh Credentials